Justo-Tapiador/jhs/docs/using-ranks.md

 execJHS.setRank(2);
 ```
 The JHS module starts compiling from the top level (3) to the lowest (0), and
-eventually, if that rank value of rank=2 is set, then it will stop compiling
+eventually, if that rank value of rank #2 is set, then it will stop compiling
 when level 2 is reached.
  We can also get the current rank the JHS is running by means of the function `getRank()`
  ```javascript